Equidistribution of primitive rational points on expanding horospheres

 \section{Abstract}

-We confirm a conjecture of Jens Marklof regarding the equidistribution of certain sparse collections of points on expanding horospheres.
+We confirm a conjecture of J.~Marklof regarding the limiting distribution of certain sparse collections of points on expanding horospheres.
 These collections are obtained by intersecting the expanded horosphere with a certain manifold of complementary dimension and turns out to be of arithmetic nature.
-This equidistribution result is then used along the lines suggested by Marklof to give an analogue of a result of W. Schmidt regarding the distribution of shapes of lattices orthogonal to integer vectors.
+This result is then used along the lines suggested by J.~Marklof to give an analogue of a result of W.~Schmidt regarding the distribution of shapes of lattices orthogonal to integer vectors.